JetBrains/teamcity-documentation/topics/how-to.md

 ```

 [//]: # (Internal note.
 Do not delete.
 "How To...d160e1234.txt")

 ### Common misconfigurations

 Check that your reverse proxy (or a similar tool) conforms to the following requirements:
-* URLs with paths starting with a dot (the "." symbol) are supported (path to hidden artifacts start contain the ".teamcity" directory)
+* URLs with paths starting with a dot (`.`) are supported (path to hidden artifacts start contain the `.teamcity` directory).
-* URLs with a colon (":" symbol) are supported (many TeamCity resources use the colon).
+* URLs with a colon (`:`) are supported (many TeamCity resources use the colon).
 Related [IIS setting](https://docs.microsoft.com/en-us/dotnet/api/system.web.configuration.httpruntimesection.requestpathinvalidcharacters?view=netframework-4.7.2).
-Symptom: build has no artifacts with "No user\-defined artifacts in this build." text even if there are artifacts.
+Symptom: build has no artifacts with the "_No user-defined artifacts in this build_" text even if there are artifacts.
-* maximum response length / time are not too restrictive (since TeamCity can serve large files to slow clients, the responses can be of Gb in size and hours in time)
+* Maximum response length / time are not too restrictive (since TeamCity can serve large files to slow clients, the responses can be of Gb in size and hours in time).
-* gzip Content\-Encoding is fully supported. e.g. certain IIS configurations can result in the "Loading data..." in UI and 500 HTTP responses (see the related [issue](https://youtrack.jetbrains.com/issue/TW-56218))
+* gzip Content-Encoding is fully supported.
+For example, certain IIS configurations can result in the "Loading data..." in the UI and 500 HTTP responses (see the related [issue](https://youtrack.jetbrains.com/issue/TW-56218)).

 <anchor name="OtherServers"/>